About Diversia

 We envision a world where neurodivergent perspectives are fully valued and embraced for the unique contribution they offer, and where society is so inclusive that neuro-differences blend effortlessly into the fabric of daily life, rather than being viewed as a limitation.

-About me
+About Catherine

 Having received a dyslexia diagnosis herself whilst at university, and with two adult children who are neurodivergent, Catherine understands neurodiversity both through her own lived experience and through her extensive work with individuals across a range of neurodivergent conditions and learning differences.